TEL-Atomic/PonyFrame/README.md

 # aioPonyFrame
+TinyFrame is a simple library for building and parsing data frames to be sent over a serial interface (e.g. UART, telnet, socket).
+The code is written to build with --std=gnu99 and mostly compatible with --std=gnu89.

+[PonyFrame](https://github.com/MightyPork/PonyFrame) is a port of TinyFrame to Python

-This is based on [PonyFrame](https://github.com/MightyPork/PonyFrame), but adapted for use with asyncio
+aioPonyFrame is a fork of PonyFrame for use with asyncio

-PonyFrame itself is based on [TinyFrame](https://github.com/MightyPork/TinyFrame).
 Overall there might be missing pieces and holes, but it gets at least some jobs done.

-This implements error checking for serial communications.
+The library provides a high level interface for passing messages between the two peers.
+Multi-message sessions, response listeners, checksums, timeouts are all handled by the library.

+TinyFrame is suitable for a wide range of applications, including inter-microcontroller communication, as a protocol for FTDI-based PC applications or for messaging through UDP packets.

+The library lets you register listeners (callback functions) to wait for (1) any frame, (2) a particular frame Type, or (3) a specific message ID.
+This high-level API is general enough to implement most communication patterns.

-Usage, tested on circuitpython on the Xiao RP2040:
+Usage: (tested on circuitpython 9.1.1 on the Xiao RP2040)

 first enable serial communications, not just the console.
 Add the following to boot.py
 ```